alsace-research/alsace-research.github.io/api.md

 * Geocoding
 * Retail Optimization

-We provide data products from proprietary models that have been statistically tested.
-Our models aim to provide modern R&D that companies can quickly import direct into their existing models and workflows.
+Our data products are the result of rigorous testing and rely on proprietary models.
+We strive to deliver cutting-edge research and development, allowing companies to seamlessly import our data directly into their existing models and workflows.

 **How our API works**